 In sum, to demonstrate their earnest commitment to privacy, data processors promise to install PETs that would restrict data from being accessed by or sold to third parties.
 One would expect that defining what they mean by first and third parties in formal or technical terms would add clarity and rigor.
 Instead, the distinction appears to introduce conceptual inconsistency and fails the criteria of the first benchmark.
-The second benchmark seems also to pose challenges to this principle It is perplexing, too, when they keep out those who - prior intuition seems to suggest - ought to be let in, and vice versa.
+The second benchmark seems also to pose challenges to this principle.
+It is perplexing, too, when they keep out those who ought to be let in, and vice versa.
 At worst, this principle gives convenient political cover to dominant actors in the data industry to pursue their prior interests.
 At best, it highlights a genuine aspect of privacy, which merely needs sharpening here and there.
-Setting skepticism aside, in Part III.A we take up the question of how closely this principle tracks the meaning of privacy to nonexpert users whose attitudes we have studied.
+Setting skepticism aside, in Part III.A we take up the question of how closely